IFL-CAMP/MetricSDS/src/docs/README.md

 <a href="https://en.wikipedia.org/wiki/Confusion_matrix">[source]</a><br>
 [3] Krystian Safjan.
 (2023).
 Micro and Macro Averages in Multiclass Multilabel Problems.
 Creative Commons Attribution-ShareAlike.
 <a href="https://safjan.com/micro-and-macro-averages-in-multiclass-multilabel-problems/">[source]</a><br>
-[4] Margherita Grandini.
-Metrics For Multi-Class Classification: An Overview.
-2020.
-2020.<br>
+[4] Grandini, Margherita, Enrico Bagli and Giorgio Visani.
+“Metrics for Multi-Class Classification: an Overview.”
+ArXiv abs/2008.05756 (2020): n. pag. <a href="https://arxiv.org/pdf/2008.05756.pdf">[source]</a><br>
-[5] Yutaka Sasaki et al. The truth of the f-measure.
-2007.
-2007.<br>
+[5] Y. Sasaki et al., “The truth of the F-measure,” Teach Tutor mater, vol. 1,no. 5, pp. 1–5, 2007.<a href="https://www.cs.odu.edu/~mukka/cs795sum11dm/Lecturenotes/Day3/F-measure-YS-26Oct07.pdf">[source]</a><br>
 [6] Joydwip Mohajon.
 (2020).
 Confusion Matrix for Your Multi-Class Machine Learning Model.
 Towards Data Science.
 <a href="https://towardsdatascience.com/confusion-matrix-for-your-multi-class-machine-learning-model-ff9aa3bf7826#:~:text=Specificity%3A%20It%20tells%20you%20what,recall%20into%20a%20single%20measure">[source]</a><br>
 [7] C. Lea, R. Vidal and G. D. Hager.
 Learning convolutional action primitives for fine grained action recognition. in 2016 IEEE International Conference on Robotics and Automation (ICRA).
-May 2016. pp. 1642–1649.<br>
+May 2016. pp. 1642–1649.<a href="https://jhu.pure.elsevier.com/en/publications/learning-convolutional-action-primitives-for-fine-grained-action-">[source]</a><br>
 [8] Adrian Rosebrock .
 (2016).
 Jaccard Index.
 DeepAI.
 <a href="https://deepai.org/machine-learning-glossary-and-terms/jaccard-index">[source]</a><br>
 [9] Arslan Tariq .
 (2023).
 What is the difference between micro and macro averaging?.
 Educative.